basemmerink/tpp-ti/README.md

 - Edit .env, this file contains the project configuration
   - Change the value for the webhook secret
-  - You can get an oauth token from [https://twitchapps.com/tmi/](Twitch TMI)
+  - You can get an oauth token from [Twitch TMI](https://twitchapps.com/tmi/)
 - Open *index.html* and edit the variables at the top, especially the rom name
 - Run `npm install` from bash/cmd